youcef-debbah/Reporter/readme.md

 The whole app is written in Kotlin using [Jetpack Compose](https://developer.android.com/jetpack/compose) with the modern [Material 3 design](https://m3.material.io/).

-Since this project is simple, I wanted to make it standalone and easy to build/fork, so instead of using some private utilities libraries I just copied the needed classes altogether to this repo.
+Since this project is simple, we wanted to make it standalone and easy to build/clone, so instead of using some private utilities libraries we just copied the needed classes altogether.

 ## Building the application